shiv915141/Handwriten-digit-recognition/README.md

 used by various persons.
-For the goal of handwritten digit recognition, this research offers a thorough comparison of various machine learning and deep learning techniques.MLP Classifier,
+For the goal of handwritten digit recognition, this research offers a thorough comparison of various machine learning and deep learning techniques.
+# used models
-LeNet, Le Net5, ResNet,and Convolutional Neural
+MLP Classifier,LeNet, Le Net5, ResNet,and Convolutional Neural
 Network have all been utilized for this.
 A machine is more effective at pattern or text recognition thanks to machine learning technologies.
 Because